jtokoph/editr/README.md

 ### Server

-The server will pick an editor based on a heirarchy of variables (in order of precidence):
+The server will pick an editor based on a hierarchy of variables (in order of precedence):

 1. `--editor` command line argument
 2. `REDIT_EDITOR` environment variable